rbulhoes/rbulhoes/README.md

-This repository contains the files used by my professional website.
+This repository contains the files used on my professional website.
 The link to this website is <[rbulhoes.netlify.app](url)>.